Jassahibsingh/PG-LIFE/README.md

 # PG-LIFE
-A complete project on Student accomodation website.
+A complete Full stack project on Student accomodation website.